What are the different Call Center Jargons

 The local central office receives calls from the IXC that originated in other areas on the receiving end.

-Regardless of the interaction channel, the provision of a (centralised) process or interaction route.
+Regardless of the interaction channel, the provision of a (centralized) process or interaction route.

 Chatbots, also known as “virtual assistants,” are self-service systems that respond to customer messages automatically.